 Pets are like family members and you will want to make sure they are protected if they are injured, fall ill or go missing.
 Here is everything you need to know to find the best pet insurance policy.

 Pet insurance gives you financial protection against vet fees if your pet needs treatment.
 It can cover one-off treatments as well as routine medication and sometimes even annual injections.

 It’s not a legal requirement but it can give you peace of mind to know that your pet will be covered if something happens to them.

-It can also cover other things like the loss of your pet through theft or straying and third party liability if you have a dog.
+It’s not just vet fees either, it can cover other things like the loss of your pet through theft or straying and provides third-party liability cover if you have a dog.

 However, most insurers only cover dogs and cats.
-If you need cover for a less common pet, like a lizard or rare bird, here is everything you need to know about exotic pet insurance.
+If you need cover for a less common pet, like a lizard or rare bird, you may need to approach a specialist insurer.
+Here is everything you need to know about exotic pet insurance.

 This is the main benefit of pet insurance and means you can claim the cost of veterinary treatment your pet has during the term of your policy.

 Most policies cover treatment resulting from: